NREL/docker-openstudio-jupyter/README.md

 #### Building the container locally
 Git Clone this repo locally, open a terminal or command prompt and build the container with the following command:
-`docker build . -t "os-jupyter"`
+`docker build . -t "openstudio-jupyter"`
-This builds the container with the name `os-jupyter`.
+This builds the container with the name `openstudio-jupyter`.
 Once the container is built, to run the container without the full Server stack execute:
-`docker run -p 127.0.0.1:8888:8888 os-jupyter`
+`docker run -p 127.0.0.1:8888:8888 openstudio-jupyter`
-This will start the `os-jupyter` container, using the localhost IP of 127.0.0.1, on port 8888.
+This will start the `openstudio-jupyter` container, using the localhost IP of 127.0.0.1, on port 8888.
 In some instances a different IP or port maybe needed.

 #### Starting a Full Stack OpenStudio-Server and Notebook